emx0r/PT_PHELPER/README.md

 The similar function is also implemented for global SOM, in this case the parameter indicates the limit for percentage change of TOP 10 marketcap altcoins.

+>There is a new functionality added to enable a SOM for a newly listed coin on an exchange.
+This feature uses Telegram-cli and it is in experimental state.
+If you wish to use it, please download pt_phelper.sh script.
+If you want to stay with more tested version without this ability, use pairs_helper.sh After the pt_phelper is fully tested it is going to replace pairs_helper.
+You find the configuration for pt_phelper.sh in the instructions section.

 ### Features

 - 1\) Enable coin-specific SOM if it crosses user limit (% in 24h)